-The City's existing District Centres in Forrestfield and Kalamunda are currently in the process of having Activity Centre Plans (ACP) prepared in accordance with the requirements of SPP4.2.
-Kalamunda DAC ACP will be progressed through 2019/2020 and Forrestfield DAC ACP will be progressed at a future date.
-The detailed planning requirements for these centres are subject to the preparation and approval of ACPs, design guidelines and relevant technical documents including retail demand analysis and public realm improvement guidelines.
-The retail demand analysis undertaken as part of the preparation of the ACPs will inform the future planning of the DACs rather than the retail analysis provided in this Strategy.
+The detailed planning requirements for these centres are subject to the preparation and approval of Precinct Structure Plans (PSP) (previously Activity Centre Plan (ACP)), design guidelines and relevant technical documents including retail demand analysis and public realm improvement guidelines.
+The retail demand analysis undertaken as part of the preparation of the PSPs will inform the future planning of the DACs rather than the retail analysis provided in this Strategy.
 However, the retail analysis in the Strategy provides a broader overarching framework for area specific retail investigations.
-The boundaries for these ACPs will extend beyond commercial land uses and include surrounding residential, local reserves and civic uses.
+The boundaries for these PSPs will extend beyond commercial land uses and include surrounding residential, local reserves and civic uses.
+PSPs for DACs should be reviewed every five years.